Topology of leaves for minimal laminations by hyperbolic surfaces: Preliminaries

 \begin{proposition} Let $L$ be a complete hyperbolic surface without cusps and $S\dans L$ a closed subsurface with geodesic boundary such that every connected component $C_i$ of $L\moins S$ satisfies the following properties. \begin{enumerate} \item $C_i$ does not contain a closed geodesic. \item The boundary $\partial \overline{C}_i$ is connected \end{enumerate} Then $L$ is diffeomorphic to $\Int(S)$. \end{proposition}

-\begin{proof} Let $C_i$ be a connected component of $L\moins\overline{S}$ and $\widetilde{C}_i$ be a component of its preimage to the Poincaré disk $\D$ by uniformization.
+\begin{proof} Let $C_i$ be a connected component of $L\moins\overline{S}$ and $\widetilde{C}_i$ be a component of its preimage to the Poincar\'e disk $\D$ by uniformization.
 Its closure is geodesically convex and has geodesic boundary (argue like in the proof of \cite[Lemma 4.1.]{Casson_Bleiler}).

 Moreover, we can prove that its boundary is connected so this is a half plane.
 In order to see this we use that the boundary $\partial\overline{C}_i$ is connected so if the closure of $\widetilde{C}_i$ had various boundary components, there would exist a geodesic ray between two of them projecting down to a geodesic loop inside $C_i$.
 Such a loop cannot be isotopic to the boundary of $C_i$, thus contradicting the first hypothesis.